Information for employers and students on what the new apprenticeship changes mean for you…

 CIPFA is committed to helping local authorities deliver their services in accordance with current budget constraints, and thus avoid the risk of an unbalanced budget and a Section 114 notice during current times of austerity.

-This conference sets out some of the specific initiatives and efficiency/income generation options that the Institute has either been involved with, or supported across the sector.
+This conference sets out some of the specific initiatives and efficiency/income generation options that CIPFA has either been involved with or supported across the sector.
+All speaker sessions will address one or all of these issues:

-The Assured Managed Services session will not only help identify significant cost reduction options but will also help authorities with the earlier closedown required by the Accounts & Audit Regulations.
+The Assured Managed Services session will not only help identify significant cost reduction options but will also help authorities with the earlier closedown required by the Accounts and Audit Regulations.

 PDF 212.72 KB